semilogoD/AI-Biotech-Internship/README.md

 # AI-Biotech-Internship

+#### The R script titled Class_1b shows:
+- exploration
-### The R script titled Class_1b shows exploration and conversion of data types in R
+- conversion of data types in R

+#### Class 1c script practice shows:
+- using if else statements in R
+- converting data types
+- for loops

+#### Class 2 Assignment script shows:
+- creating a function
+- Processing data sets using for loops